Written by Dr. Emily R. Thornton, PhD, LCADC , Last Updated: November 4, 2025

 The drug epidemic in Michigan has reached a fevered pitch, claiming 3,000 lives in 2022, according to CDC data.
-Opioids were the major cause of overdoses here, responsible for some 80 percent of all deaths during this time.
+Opioids were the major cause of overdoses here, responsible for about 80 percent of all deaths during this time.

 A life is lost every four hours to drug overdose in Michigan.
 Let that sink in.